Pungyeon/clean-go-article/README.md

 ### Interfaces in Go

 In general, Go's approach to handling `interface`s is quite different from those of other languages.
 Interfaces aren't explicitly implemented like they would be in Java or C#; rather, they are implicitly created if they fulfill the contract of the interface.
-As an example, this means that any `struct` that has an `Error()` method implements (or "satisfies") the `Error` interface and can be returned as an `error`.
+As an example, this means that any `struct` that has an `Error()` method implements (or "fulfills") the `Error` interface and can be returned as an `error`.
 This manner of implementing interfaces is extremely easy and makes Go feel more fast paced and dynamic.

 However, there are certainly disadvantages with this approach.
 As the interface implementation is no longer explicit, it can be difficult to see which interfaces are implemented by a struct.
 Therefore, it's common to define interfaces with as few methods as possible; this makes it easier to understand whether a particular struct fulfills the contract of the interface.

 An alternative is to create constructors that return an interface rather than the concrete type: